 Other writers during the early 1900s were much more optimistic about the value of this super highway and began predicting what it would mean to all of us in the near future.

-The Internet is going to affect your life, whether you want it to or not.
+The Information SuperHighway is going to affect your life, whether you want it to or not.
 In the very near future, you will talk to your friends and family, send letters, go shopping, get news, and find answers to your questions.

-What is the Internet?
+What is the Information SuperHighway?

-The Internet, more commonly called the Internet, is a large computer network made up of many smaller networks.
-By connection to the Internet, an individual can access and exchange information with anyone else who is connected to the Internet.
+The Information SuperHighway, more commonly called the Information SuperHighway, is a large computer network made up of many smaller networks.
+By connection to the Information SuperHighway, an individual can access and exchange information with anyone else who is connected to the Information SuperHighway.
 Currently, millions of individuals are connected: the number increases daily.

 What has been the Impact of the Superhighway?

-The development of the Internet since 1993 has been much faster than many expected and has even exceeded the visions of those who were predicting its widespread use.
+The development of the Information SuperHighway since 1993 has been much faster than many expected and has even exceeded the visions of those who were predicting its widespread use.

-Many individuals use the Internets daily to send e-mail messages and attachments: to participate in chat groups: to shop: and to get the latest news, weather, and sports.
-Taking the Internet away from them would impact them almost as much as taking away the telephone, television, and mail delivery service.
-The Internet has been constructed, and “road improvements” will make it even better in the future.
+Many individuals use the Information SuperHighways daily to send e-mail messages and attachments: to participate in chat groups: to shop: and to get the latest news, weather, and sports.
+Taking the Information SuperHighway away from them would impact them almost as much as taking away the telephone, television, and mail delivery service.
+The Information SuperHighway has been constructed, and “road improvements” will make it even better in the future.

-America Online Inc. 685,000 new U.S. Members

 The following components are parts to a computer: